UNIZAR-30249-LabIS/webrabbitspring/README.md

 spring.rabbitmq.password=YOURPASSWORD
 ```

 Run `./gradlew bootRun` inside the apptier directory, and then in the webtier directory (the order does not matter).
-JDK/JRE 11 has to be the default Java in your system for Gradle to use it.
+JDK 21 has to be properly installed and the default Java in your system for Gradle to use it.

 Now you can try to make requests like <http://localhost:8080/duplica?value=500> and <http://localhost:8080/divide?value=1000>.